Energy Resource Recovery Facility

 Avoids the equivalent of approximately one million tons of greenhouse gas emissions each year, through avoided landfill emissions and by generating renewable energy.

 The facility uses some of the energy it generates (approximately eight Megawatts) for its operation.
-The remainder is sold to Dominion Virginia Power.

 The facility recovers the energy from municipal solid waste originating in Fairfax County, the District of Columbia, and other local jurisdictions.